OJddJO/WordLanguage/README.md

 # WordLanguage

+## Word is still in development, and is not yet ready for use.
+Please check back later for updates.

 WordLanguage is a programming language designed to minimize the use of symbols, making it easy to read and write.
 Its syntax is simple and closely resembles natural language, aiming to be both easy to learn and powerful enough for complex programming tasks.

 **Key Features**: